-Steve inquired, “Who called it in?”
+“Who called it in?”
+Steve inquired.

 “Lawrence Middleton, William's son.
 After trying to phone his father and getting no answer, Lawrence took the first flight out and arrived in the city this morning.
 He rented a car and got here an hour ago.
 Found his father lying on the bed.
 He said that he checked for a pulse but couldn't find one.
 He left, drove to a restaurant and called the precinct.
 He figured that heart failure, combined with old age, was the cause of death.”

 Steve sighed sadly.
 “All right.
 Let's check it out.”
 They exited the vehicle and walked up the steps to the front door.
 Mitch knocked once and waited fifteen seconds before trying the doorbell.
-Another fifteen seconds passed, so Mitch looked at Steve, expecting him to agree that they had waited long enough before entering the owner's residence.
-Steve nodded his consent.
-Mitch opened the door and they walked inside.
-They proceeded to look into each room, and in the fourth room they found William laying motionless on the bed.
+Another fifteen seconds passed, so Mitch looked at Steve, expecting him to agree that they had waited long enough before entering William’s house.
+Steve nodded his consent so Mitch opened the door and they walked inside.
+They proceeded to look into each room, and in the fourth room they found William lying motionless on the bed.

 Mitch sat down in the chair next to the bed, leaned toward William and checked him for a pulse.
 He lifted William's right eyelid and observed that the pupil failed to contract.
 “He's dead.
 No apparent cause but that's for the coroner to figure out.”
 Mitch respectfully pulled a sheet over William's face and the top of his head.